Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Albion Park Rail's median taxpayer income is $54,718 and average is $63,951 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Rest of NSW having a median income of $52,390 and average income of $65,215.
-By September 2025, estimates suggest median income will be approximately $59,566 and average $69,617, accounting for Wage Price Index growth of 8.86% since financial year 2023.
-Census 2021 data shows incomes in Albion Park Rail fall between the 16th and 29th percentiles nationally.
-Income distribution reveals that 34.5% (2,410 individuals) earn within $1,500 - 2,999 range, similar to regional levels at 29.9%.
-Housing affordability is severe, with only 81.2% of income remaining, ranking at the 25th percentile.
+Albion Park Rail's median taxpayer income was $54,718 and average was $63,951 in financial year 2023.
+This is based on postcode level ATO data aggregated by AreaSearch.
+Nationally, the median income was higher at $64,000 and average was $82,000.
+In Regional NSW, median income was $52,390 and average was $65,215 in 2023.
+By September 2025, estimated median income would be approximately $59,566 and average would be around $69,617, accounting for an 8.86% Wage Price Index growth since financial year 2023.
+Income data from Census 2021 shows Albion Park Rail's household, family, and personal incomes fall between the 16th and 29th percentiles nationally.
+In terms of earnings profile, 34.5% (2,410 individuals) in Albion Park Rail earn within the $1,500 - 2,999 range, similar to regional levels at 29.9%.
+Housing affordability pressures are severe, with only 81.2% of income remaining after housing costs, ranking at the 25th percentile nationally.

 Frequently Asked Questions - Income